 VITA stands for Volunteer Income Tax Assistance.
-VITA is a program that provides free tax preparation for households earning up to $66,000 and helps them access all credits for which they are eligible, including the Earned Income Tax Credit.
+VITA is a program that provides free tax preparation for households earning up to $66,000 and helps them access all credits for which they are eligible, including the Earned Income Tax Credit and Property Tax Credit.

 There are many ways in which VITA differs from paid preparation.
 We invite you to try VITA and see for yourself!

 VITA offers three preparation options to fit your needs.

 VITA sites are walk-in only.
 If you have a limited amount of time to wait, consider using Valet VITA or self-preparation.

 VITA can handle most returns, including those with self-employment and/or investment income.
 However, some returns are considered out-of-scope, per IRS regulations.
 Taxpayers with out-of-scope returns may still be eligible to use free do-it-yourself software.